Management and Workplace

 As Peters (2023 (video)) explains, accommodations are essential for equity.
 That said, rather than accommodations, Dali (2019) prefers to frame these types of interview tips as inclusive interview practices that benefit all candidates, and by extension, candidates with hidden disabilities or conditions.

-• During the interview, discuss with candidates the work your institution is doing to become neuroinclusive and why it is one of your cultural values
+• During the interview, discuss the work your institution is doing to become neuroinclusive and why it is one of your cultural values.

-• Variations in how emotion is displayed, particularly displaying less emotion than expected, or variations in the way emotions are interpreted (Mellifont, 2023)
+• Variations in how emotion is displayed, particularly displaying less emotion than expected (Mellifont, 2023)

-• In the interview process, prioritize skills (as opposed to prioritizing navigating social interactions).
-This theme is described in terms of the job interview process where there is a disconnect for an interviewee who has to navigate social expectations rather than demonstrating librarian skills (Anderson, 2021)
+• In the interview process, prioritize skills (as opposed to prioritizing the candidate’s navigation of social interactions).
+Recognize that interviews require neurodivergent candidates to navigate social expectations as well as demonstrate librarian skills (Anderson, 2021)

-• When giving a campus tour, consider heading for the elevator or escalator by default rather than making the candidate ask
+• When giving a campus tour, consider heading for the elevator or escalator rather than making the candidate ask

 • Slow down (literally move slower) when taking candidates on tour or from place to place